 New Powder Restrictions Enforced on International Flights From June 30

-No restrictions will be placed on “organic” powders, such as baby formula, protein powder, coffee, spices and Epsom salts.
+Organic powders, such as baby formula, protein powder, coffee, spices and Epsom salts, have no restrictions.

-Importantly, the restriction will be based on total container volume rather than amount of powder.
-This means that passengers will not be able to tip inorganic powders out to fall under the 12 ounce (350 mL) threshold.
+In addition, since the restriction is based on total container volume rather than the amount of powder, passengers cannot tip inorganic powders out to fall under the 12 ounce (350 mL) threshold.
 The new measures will apply to all carry-on baggage on international flights.